Consequences on your life and relationships

 Trying to find a job in the future

-If you are convicted of online sexual offences related to children, then you are going to experience some barriers with regard to work.
-There will be some jobs that you wouldn’t even be able to interview for; mainly anything involving children or vulnerable adults.
-In addition, you will also face difficulties if you want to teach adults.
+If you are convicted of online sexual offences related to children, you are going to experience some barriers with regard to work.
+There will be some jobs that you would not even be able to interview for; mainly anything involving children or vulnerable adults.
+Also, you will face difficulties if you want to teach adults.

 When you apply for certain jobs, they ask you to state whether you have any spent or unspent convictions.
 You can be prosecuted if you fail to disclose spent convictions